matty-jones/contentedest-baby/PROGRESS.md

    - Updated `NetworkModule.provideRetrofit()` to use `BuildConfig.BASE_URL` and ensure trailing slash.
    - Allowed cleartext HTTP for `192.168.86.3` in `res/xml/network_security_config.xml` (Android 9+).
    - Scanned codebase for hardcoded URLs; consolidated root HTTP calls under Retrofit with the single base URL.
+ - Updated server URL to port 8005 (2025-10-10):
+   - Changed `BASE_URL` in all build types (default, debug, release) from port 8088 to 8005 to match server configuration.
+   - Server accessible at `http://192.168.86.3:8005/` on local network workstation.
 - Added debug logging to SyncWorker and EventRepository to trace sync flow and identify where events are being lost.
 - Fixed SyncWorker constructor: Changed from @AssistedInject to proper HiltWorker constructor to fix WorkManager instantiation error.
 - Fixed SyncWorker params reference: Changed params.inputData to inputData after constructor change.